 There is no minimum or maximum time that a student must spend with the fraternity or sorority.
 Through involvement with the chapter, students will learn to better manage their time, balance academics, work and other commitments.
 Members find that being active in a fraternity or sorority is well worth the time that they put into it.

 Each new member participates in a period of orientation, where they attend meetings and learn about the history of the chapter, the university, and the values shared by each chapter across the nation.
-Hazing is opposed by all sororities and fraternities at VU, and is not tolerated.
+Hazing is opposed by all sororities and fraternities at Valparaiso University, and is not tolerated.
 Consequently, your son or daughter should never be asked to do anything he/she does not want to do.